GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 #### Parameters

-  - cid: The channel identifier the message relates to.
+  - `cid`: The channel identifier the message relates to.
-  - messageId: The message identifier.
+  - `messageId`: The message identifier.

 #### Returns